Ibrahim12142001/The-Help-for-Helplessness/README.md

 - **Model Optimization**
   Training took a long time on some systems:
   - In the future, converting models to ONNX or pruning them would help run them faster on edge devices or in production.
+[More information](https://neptune.ai/blog/deep-learning-model-optimization-methods)

 ---